Avril Robarts Library

 The Avril Robarts Library (formerly the Avril Robarts Learning Resource Centre (LRC)) is one of the two designated libraries belonging to Liverpool John Moores University (LJMU) in Liverpool, England.
 It stands at 79 Tithebarn Street and serves the City Campus located mostly on Byrom Street.

 Its award-winning, Tithebarn building was designed by architects Austin-Smith:Lord, and built in 1997.
-To its front, is the Superlambanana, an iconic sculpture of Liverpool.
+To its front, is the Superlambanana, a sculpture of Liverpool.
 The building is alternatively known locally by students as, the Tithebarn (after the building) or (Super)lambanana building (after the statue in front).

 The university library has a gross floor area of 6159 m2, larger than the other library of the university, the Aldham Robarts Library, and the former IM Marsh library.
 The four-storey building contains 308 personal computers alongside countless books and online catalogues that cater mainly to the students of the Faculties of Science, Engineering and Technology and Education, Health and Community.
 Wi-Fi is available throughout the complex, which can be entered by scanning a relevant student ID card by the ground floor turnstiles.
 Other services available include research and learner support, IT Support, Skills@LJMU, welfare and counselling and employability advice.

 It is a member of the Libraries Together: Liverpool Learning Partnership (evolved from Liverpool Libraries Group) which formed in 1990.
 Under which, a registered reader at any of the member libraries can have access rights to the other libraries within the partnership.

 History

 In the 1990s, LJMU embarked on an initiative of improving the study spaces and libraries for its students.
 The first library constructed through this initiative was the Aldham Robarts Library, on Maryland Street, serving LJMU's Mount Pleasant Campus.
-The library was described to be a great success for the university and its students, leading to the decision to construct another LRC near LJMU's City Campus, with the initial proposal made in early 1992, and after governors considered the financing of the project, the LRC's relationship with the capital development programme, and the estates strategy, the proposal was clarified in the Strategic Plan 1992‐1996 (Liverpool John Moores University, 1993).
+The library was described to be a great success for the university and its students, leading to the decision to construct another LRC near LJMU's City Campus, with the initial proposal made in early 1992, and after governors considered the financing of the project, the LRC's relationship with the capital development programme, and the estates strategy, the proposal was clarified in the Strategic Plan 1992-1996 (Liverpool John Moores University, 1993).